Iamrailgun/image-loader/README.md

 # image-loader
 Alpha version of loader.
-Working onli on one site :(
+Working with some sites.